okfn/opendatasurvey/templates/faq.md

 #### What is meant by "openly licensed"?

 As per [http://opendefinition.org/](http://opendefinition.org/) - data is openly licensed if the terms of use or license allow anyone to freely use, reuse or redistribute the data (subject at most to attribution or sharealike requirements).
+It is vital that a licence is available (if there's no licence, the data is not openly licensed).
+[Open Licences](http://opendefinition.org/licenses/) which meet the requirements of [the Open Definition](http://opendefinition.org/) are [listed here](http://opendefinition.org/licenses/).

+#### What is meant by "timely and up to date"?

+Is the data up to date and timely, or long delayed.
+For example, for election data is it made available immediately or soon after the election or is it only available many years later?
+The impact of delay in data will depend a bit on the kind of data in question; knowing about a changed bus timetable in a timely fashion (immediately when it changes!) may be more useful than having only a day's delay in the national statistics.
+(Because this can be subjective, we encourage people adding data to include comments and extra detail to explain the question answer)

+### Questions about the assessment of openness

 #### Are data to be considered publicly available if an FOI request is needed to retrieve them?

 By publicly available is meant without having to put in FOI request - so it should be available without further ado.

-#### Regarding open licensing: What about countries (ie. Russie) where they have no Open License in their legislation?
+#### What about countries where there is no official Open License or Open Government Data License in their legislation?

+Data can only be marked as "openly licensed" if an open licence has been applied to it.
+[Open Licences](http://opendefinition.org/licenses/) which meet the requirements of [the Open Definition](http://opendefinition.org/) are [listed here](http://opendefinition.org/licenses/).

 ### What should I do if different regions/counties/municipalities have different open data situations?

+Please email the [Open Data Census discussion list](http://lists.okfn.org/mailman/listinfo/open-data-census) and explain the situation and we'll figure out how to handle the situation.
+This FAQ will be updated with more info soon!

 ### How are different years handled?